monkeyscage/SuperOwned/eip-money-talks.md

 ## Rationale
 ### Example 1: Renting out a contract.
-I have my valuable slotmachine.
+I have my valuable slot-machine.
 I want to rent it out.
-I find a Standard Rental module, and I register it as SuperOwner of my slot machine.
-You pay and become the owner.
+I find a Standard Rental module, and I register it as SuperOwner of my slot-machine.
+You pay and become the Owner.
 You can't transfer the ownership, only the SuperOwner can do it.
-During one week you can trigger any of the function of the slotmachine (you are hte owner).
+During one week you can trigger any of the function of the slot-machine (you are hte owner).
 After one week the Rental Module brings back the ownership to me.
-Removes itself as SuperOwner (it only can do it!) and selfdestroys. [without a superowner the ownership would never come back, and the owner can change the fees of the slot machine and get the income form players for one week.
+Removes itself as SuperOwner (it only can do it!) and selfdestroys. [without a superowner the ownership would never come back, and the owner can change the fees of the slot-machine and get the income form players for one week.
 Let's say that we make things "universally escrowable"]

 ### Example 2: Creating ETF baskets of slotmachines
 Bancor introduced a nice idea: Fill a basket with various ERC20 and tokenize the basket into a unique token.
-This ERC introduces the idea of filling the basket with various slotmachines, later tokenized.
+This ERC introduces the idea of filling the basket with various slot-machines, later tokenized.
 The tokenization may be temporary.
 Ideally you can tokenize any smart contract, if you define it in a standard way, so that any developer can build a standard tokenizer, ready for any Smart Asset, and at the same time the OWNERSHIP is managed at a different level, according to the specific needs.

 ### Example 3: exchange ring
 We have 10 slot-machines and 10 friends connected into an exchange ring.
 Each friend owns a slot-machine for one day.
 Everyday the ownerships of the slot machine rotate around the ring, so each friend changes machine daily.
-The Superowner is needed to do the job, while keeping ownership rights (access to inner functions) available at Owners level.
+The Superowner is needed to do the job, while keeping ownership rights (access to inner slot-machine functions) available at Owners level.

 ### Example 4: A rental paradox
 We have 2 Smart Assets.